Mach-O: Link library ordinal numbers

 The library is located by ordinal number in the compressed and uncompressed link edit information sections.

 Link libraries are numbered from ordinal 1 and up.
 The ordinal value zero is used in the symbol table to specify the symbol does not exist as an external symbol in another Mach-O binary.

-The link edit information will have no problem locating the appropriate library to read by ordinal number as long as you do not alter the order in which the link library commands go in.
+The link edit information will have no problem locating the appropriate library to read by ordinal number as long as one does not alter the order in which the link library commands go in.

 Link library command 0x00000018 should be avoided for performance reasons, as in the case the library is missing, then a search must be performed through all loaded link libraries.

-__LINKEDIT Symbol table
+__LINKEDIT symbol table

 Mach-O application files and link libraries both have a symbol table command.

 The command is read as follows:

-The symbol file offset is the file offset position to read the file in which the symbol entries begin.
+The symbol file offset is the offset relative to the start of the Mach-O header to where the symbol entries begins in the file.
 The number of symbol entries marks the end of the symbol table.

 A symbol has a name offset that should never exceed the string table size.
-Each symbol name offset is added to the string table file offset.
+Each symbol name offset is added to the string table file offset which in turn is relative to the start of the Mach-O header.
 Each symbol name ends with a 0x00 byte value.

 The symbol address uses a 32-bit address for 32-bit Mach-O files and a 64-bit address for 64-bit Mach-O files.

 Each symbol entry is read as follows:

 The symbol name offset is added to the string table offset.
 The last text character byte is read as 0x00.

 The symbol type value has multiple adjustable sections in binary.
 The symbol type is read as follows:

-The digits marked x are used for different settings in the symbol type value.
+The digits marked ? are used for the specified purpose; the digits marked x are used for other purposes.

 The three first binary digits are symbols that locate to function names relative to compiled machine code instructions and line numbers by address location.
 This information allows us to generate line numbers to the location your code crashed.
 Local debugging symbols are only useful when designing the application, but are not needed to run the application.